 It’s funny what memories from our childhood stick with us into adulthood.
 When I was little I had a friend whose mom would receive the Oriental Trading magazine.
 I remember flipping through the pages and living in a dream world–wishing I could have everything on all of the pages!
 Now that I am a mom I receive that very magazine.
 Granted, it’s not quite as magical or mesmerizing to flip through as it was when I was a kid, but I still find myself intrigued with some of the bright, colorful and fun products.
 Being as obsessed as I have been lately with busy bags, I decided to see how many I could come up with using some fun Oriental Trading products.
 I love browsing through homemade busy bag ideas on various blogs, but something I’ve found is that a lot of them don’t seem very durable.
 Don’t get me wrong, I think it’s totally genius the ways moms utilize ordinary objects like toilet paper rolls and Pringle’s can to make various busy bags, but if I’m going to take the time to do a project like this, I want something that will last longer than a few uses.
 I had so much fun making these, but I made so many of them that I’m going to have to break them up into two separate posts.
 Tune in on Friday for more ideas (and if you haven’t already, subscribe to blog so you don’t miss future fun projects for the kids)!
 Okay….here they are!
 Tune in at the end of this post I’ll teach you how to make these as a group to make this very cost-effective.

-First up, we have the transportation foam shapes.
+First up, we have the transportation foam shapes (you can also find these on Amazon).
 These are super fun and each shape comes in different sizes, so you can sort them from largest to smallest, smallest to largest, as well as by color.
 I also made a printable for sorting them by “land,” “water,” or “sky,” and then a separate car mat printable for free play.
 There are enough shapes that you could easily share them with friends and make about 10 busy bags.

 Next up we have the Felt Doll with the washing pail and clothesline.
 The idea is to have fun dressing the doll, then wash her clothes in the bucket, and hang them on the clothesline to “dry.”
 I got the printable doll here.
 I then laminated her, and hot glued flannel onto her body.
 I then printed her clothes onto felt using my printer and T-shirt Iron on transfers (visit my post on printing felt pieces for more directions).
 I got the mini pails and the clothespins from Oriental Trading (makes 12).
 Here’s the printable I made for the clothesline: clothesline busy bag

-Next we have the jumbo counting links.
+Next we have the jumbo counting links (also on Amazon).
 This one comes with over 500 pieces, so it will easily make 10-15 busy bags.
 I made some printables for counting and color recognition, and then also made some blank cards for you to customize however you’d like.
 Print them here: Counting Links Printable

 Little one had to join in on the fun (of course).